Powhatan: Anglo-Powhatan Wars and treaties

-In November 1609, Captain John Ratcliffe was invited to Orapakes, Powhatan's new capital.
+In November 1609, Captain John Ratcliffe was invited to Orapax, Powhatan's new capital.
 After he had sailed up the Pamunkey River to trade there, a fight broke out between the colonists and the Powhatan.
 All of the English colonists ashore were killed, including Ratcliffe, who was tortured by the women of the tribe.
 Those aboard the pinnace escaped and told the tale at Jamestown.

 During that next year, the tribe attacked and killed many Jamestown residents.
 The residents fought back, but only killed twenty.
-However, arrival at Jamestown of a new Governor, Thomas West, 3rd Baron De La Warr, (Lord Delaware) in June 1610 signalled the beginning of the First Anglo-Powhatan War.
-A brief period of peace came only after the capture of Pocahontas, her baptism, and her marriage to tobacco planter John Rolfe in 1614.
-Within a few years both Powhatan and Pocahontas were dead.
-Powhatan died in Virginia, but Pocahontas died while in England.
+However, the arrival at Jamestown of a new Governor, Thomas West, 3rd Baron De La Warr, (Lord Delaware) in June 1610 signaled the beginning of the First Anglo-Powhatan War.
+A brief period of peace came only after the capture of Pocahontas, her baptism, and her marriage to a tobacco planter, John Rolfe, in 1614.
+Within a few years, both Powhatan and Pocahontas were dead.
+Powhatan died in Virginia, but Pocahontas died in England.
 Meanwhile, the English settlers continued to encroach on Powhatan territory.

 After Wahunsenacawh's death, his younger brother, Opitchapam, briefly became chief, followed by their younger brother Opechancanough.
 The Powhatans were frightened by the influx of immigrants, the expansion of new villages on traditional farming lands, the subsequent need to purchase food from the settlers, and the enforced placement of Indian youth in "colleges."
 In March 1622, they attacked the Jamestown plantations killing hundreds.
 The settlers quickly sought retaliation, killing hundreds of tribesmen and their families, burning fields, and spreading smallpox.
 In 1644 the Powhatans again attacked English colonial settlements to force them from Powhatan territories, which was again met with strong reprisals from the colonists, ultimately resulting in the near destruction of the tribe.
-The Second Anglo–Powhatan War that followed the 1644 incident ended in 1646, after Royal Governor of Virginia William Berkeley's forces captured Opechancanough, thought to be between 90 and 100 years old.
+The Second Anglo–Powhatan War that followed the 1644 incident ended in 1646 after Royal Governor of Virginia William Berkeley's forces captured Opechancanough, thought to be between 90 and 100 years old.
 While a prisoner, Opechancanough was killed, shot in the back by a soldier assigned to guard him.
 He was succeeded as Weroance by Necotowance, and later by Totopotomoi and by his daughter Cockacoeske.

-The Treaty of 1646 marked the effective dissolution of the united confederacy, as white colonists were granted an exclusive enclave between the York and Blackwater Rivers.
-This physically separated the Nansemonds, Weyanokes and Appomattox, who retreated southward, from the other Powhatan tribes then occupying the Middle Peninsula and Northern Neck.
+The Treaty of 1646 marked the effective dissolution of the United Confederacy, as white colonists were granted an exclusive enclave between the York and Blackwater Rivers.
+This physically separated the Nansemonds, Weyanokes, and Appomattox, who retreated southward, from the other Powhatan tribes then occupying the Middle Peninsula and Northern Neck.
 While the southern frontier demarcated in 1646 was respected for the remainder of the 17th century, the House of Burgesses lifted the northern one on September 1, 1649.
 Waves of new immigrants quickly flooded the peninsular region, then known as Chickacoan, and restricted the dwindling tribes to lesser tracts of land that became some of the earliest Indian reservations.

 In 1665, the House of Burgesses passed stringent laws requiring the Powhatan to accept chiefs appointed by the governor.
 After the Treaty of Albany in 1684, the Powhatan Confederacy all but vanished.